TerenceChen95/Bladder-Cancer-Stage-Detection/README.md

 ![](./eval/compare.png)

 ## Resnet50
-Classify stages of bladder cancer
+Classify stages of bladder cancer, here I just use fine-tunning + pretrained model for classification.

 ## Evaluation
 ROC and AUC of individual class are calculated, beside recall, precision and F1 showed as report
 ![](./eval/ROC.jpg)